apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

-For the current active session, the selected identity provider, the relying party and all other relevant details for the given authentication request are tracked as *session attributes* inside a dedicated session store capable of replication, which is specially more relevant for clustred deployments.
+For the current active session, the selected identity provider, the relying party and all other relevant details for the given authentication request are tracked as *session attributes* inside a dedicated session store capable of replication, which is specially more relevant for clustered deployments.

 {% include_cached casproperties.html properties="cas.session-replication" %}

+## Webflow

+Certain aspects of the webflow configuration for delegated authentication can be controlled via the following settings:

+{% include_cached casproperties.html properties="cas.authn.pac4j.webflow" %}

 ## Troubleshooting